As vaccinations increase, you may want to dine indoors again. Here’s what to consider.

 To figure out whom you can break bread with in public, first check to see how many people are legally allowed to be seated as a party where you live.
 But numbers aren’t the only factor to consider.
 Wen notes that eating in a group means you can’t observe the usual protocols.

-“When you’re dining in a group you’re going to have your masks off, and you’ll be sitting in close proximity to one another,” she says.
+“When you’re dining in a group, you’re going to have your masks off, and you’ll be sitting in close proximity to one another,” she says.
 While it’s fine for multiple vaccinated people to be seated together, “fully vaccinated people should not be dining with unvaccinated people, and unvaccinated people should not be dining with one another.”

 It isn’t yet clear to public health experts whether vaccinated people can spread the virus.
 That means up-close interactions between the vaccinated and the unvaccinated may still carry risk.
 “It’s less safe,” says Jennifer Kolker, a professor at Drexel University’s Dornsife School of Public Health.
 “There’s more data showing that the chance of a vaccinated person passing it on is pretty low, but we don’t know for absolutely sure.”